- Do I have to be registered in order to vote?

 Ohio law establishes your residence as the place to which, whenever you are absent, you have the intent to return.
 A post office box or a business address is not an acceptable address for your residence.
 Leaving for temporary purposes, such as military service or school attendance, does not result in change of residence for voting purposes, unless you register to vote in the area where you have moved.

 If you are now registered and move anywhere within the state of Ohio or change your name, you must report the change.
-You can do that by submitting a new Voter Registration Form, or you can update your address online using the MyOhioVote.com website.
-See the Register to Vote page for more information on how to update your registration.
+If you have moved, you can update your address online using the MyOhioVote.com website, or complete a Voter Registration Form.
+If you have changed your name, you can up that by submitting a Change of Name form.

 Yes, if the student establishes that place as his or her residence and registers to vote.
 Otherwise, the student must vote in his or her home county where they are registered to vote.